COSC3020/theory-vs-practice-AndrewThomas7/README.md

 -Reason 2: Time complexity is somewhat general

 Time-complexity is essentially a mathematical set contained by some given criteria.
-Which is to say maybe we only want functions less than or equal to(Big O), greater than or equal to(Big- $\Omega$ ).
+Which is to say maybe we only want functions less than or equal to(Big O), greater than or equal to(Big-$\Omega$).
 The time complexity only tells us that any given function $T(n)$ for some algorithm fits a criteria of a set, and because a lot of algorithms can fit into that set it doesn't tell us much about how practical it is, or how it works.

 For example: